dynamsoft-docs/camera-enhancer-docs-js/programming/javascript/user-guide/features/draw-shapes.md

 // The following code assumes we have defined 3 different DrawingStyles with IDs 100, 101 and 102.
 // Use DrawingLayer 100 for everything
 drawingLayer.setDefaultStyle(100);
-// Use DrawingLayer 101 for all "rect"s
+// Use DrawingLayer 101 for all selected drawingStyles. drawingLayer.setDefaultStyle(101, "selected");
-drawingLayer.setDefaultStyle(101, "rect");
 // Use DrawingLayer 102 for selected "rect"s
-drawingLayer.setDefaultStyle(102, "rect", "selected");
+drawingLayer.setDefaultStyle(102, "selected", "rect");
 ```

 ## Try it out